Dr. Anh’s Running Bio

 Being a lifelong runner has shaped my ability to being an impactful running PT.
 My patient conversations are authentic; we experience the same things together.
 Often, we share the same start and finish line.

 I ran my first marathon in Portland 2014 and qualified for Boston.
-Boston in 2016 was meant to be my last marathon.
-I thought it’d be cool to achieve that once in my life (plus I was moving to NYC for PT school after that).
+I thought Boston 2016 would be a great way to close out my running chapters for good.
+I was moving to NYC that Fall to start PT school.
 Jokes on me - I have since run 14 marathons and BQ’d in all 13 that I have finished, so yes people do catch the marathon bug.
 I started with a 3:28 marathon time and at CIM 2025, I’ve brought it down to 2:49 with the help of some really incredible coaches who have guided me along the way (Central Park Track Club 2016-2019, Matt Hensley 2019-2022, Nike Dreamweaver project, and currently Mario Fraioli 2022-present).

 I’ve done 5/6 of the WMMJ (all except for Tokyo!) and my all time favorite marathon is CIM for a fast time and NYC marathon for overall best experience.
-When I’m not marathon training, I race plenty of 5k’s - half marathon.
+When I’m not marathon training, I race plenty of 5k’s - half marathon and also coach runners to reaching their fullest potential.